Manual Muscle Testing (MMT Grades)

 - The second limitation of MMT is the inability of the scale to detect small, between-level differences in strength.
 This is largely due to the stepwise design of the scale and has spurred the development of other scales that have more diagnostic levels.

-- Third, the MMT scale has been criticized for not being capable of detecting clinically relevant differences in muscle strength.
+- Third, the MMT grades scale has been criticized for not being capable of detecting clinically relevant differences in muscle strength.

 MMT Grades was originally developed to measure strength improvements in patients treated with paralytic disorders and muscular dystrophies.
-Thus, the application of MMT to a variety of clinical settings is probably due to tradition rather than sound scientific rationale.
+Thus, the application of MMT grades to a variety of clinical settings is probably due to tradition rather than sound scientific rationale.
 As a result of the subjectivity and reported inaccuracy of MMT, many clinicians (and insurers) prefer to measure strength with more objective means that are more sensitive, such as with handheld dynamometers.

 See Also: Hip Muscles Anatomy

-MMT Testing Reiability
+MMT Grades Testing Reiability

-The inter- and intra-observer reliabilities of MMT in the evaluation of various pathologies resulting in muscle weakness range from 0.82 to 0.97 and 0.96 to 0.98, respectively, according to reports dating back to 1954.
+The inter- and intra-observer reliabilities of MMT grades in the evaluation of various pathologies resulting in muscle weakness range from 0.82 to 0.97 and 0.96 to 0.98, respectively, according to reports dating back to 1954.
 However, only a few studies have specifically examined the reliability of manual muscle testing for the evaluation of patients with various shoulder pathologies.

 References